shivnarayanan/johnnyeats/README.md

+# JohnnyEats

+JohnnyEats is a Telegram bot that suggests eating spots near MBFC.

 ## Local Development

 Follow these steps and set up your development environment:

-1. Create a Telegram bot for local development:
+1. Create a Telegram bot for local development and testing:
     - Search for Telegram's special bot called @BotFather
     - Follow the instructions to create a new bot by typing **`/newbot`** and providing a name and username.
     - BotFather will provide you with a token to use for HTTP API access.